kviktorman/angular2-registration-login-example/README.md

 A simple back-end API example can be found here: https://github.com/kviktorman/phpSecureLogin

-Currently on login screen there is 2 button login and logout and during page init there is a session check request.
+Currently on login screen there are 4 buttons login, check, userAction and logout.
+During page init there is a session check request (same what check button does).
-Login workflow sends a (currenlty hardcoded message) to back-end API, if u/p matched back-end creates a session and sends back the successful authentication message.
+Login workflow sends a to back-end API, if u/p matched back-end creates a token and sends back the successful authentication message.
-Logout sends session destroy request.
+Logout sends session destroy request. userAction forwards the request to anouther API.

+The response JSON is visualized under the buttons.
+(Current version not contains navigation, it will come...)

 The current solution is going to send the token in the message body not in the header as usually the jwt token are sent.
 This is because in the current state i will not resolve the CORS issues for header authorization.